BBUS 3671: Contemporary Leadership

-In this course, students examine the relationship between leadership and management, explore the attributes of a good leader, and focus on developing their own leadership style.
+In this competency-based, paced course, students examine the relationship between leadership and management, explore the attributes of a good leader, and focus on developing their own leadership style.
 Attention is given to analyzing leadership stories, identifying relationships and connections and examining the level of alignment between organizational and personal values.
 Students are required to apply theoretical concepts to workplace, community or volunteer experiences.

 - Examine what it means to be a leader.